kabingusam/C-basics-and-practice./README.md

-Simple tasks and Practice codes for C Programming
+Simple regular task and practice codes for C Programming.